Per Governor Sisolak’s Phase 2 Guidance 05/28/2020 (click here):

 Any new construction, remodel of existing structures and/or equipment, or modification to the circulation system (e.g., chemical feeders, circulation pumps, filters, etc.) may require plans to be submitted for review by the Washoe County Health District.
 ANY change in the above equipment requires approval from the Washoe County Health District.

+All pools and spas that do not operate year-round or that have been closed during the winter months must receive and pass an inspection by the Washoe County Health District before they can open.
+A link is provided below for Pool and Spa Opening Inspection Requests.
 Any deficiencies identified that may pose a threat to the public health or the environment require the pool and/or spa to be closed and the permit to be suspended.
 Once all conditions have been properly evaluated and a re-inspection has been completed the permit may be re-instated and the pool and/or spa may be re-opened.

 **WCHD Minimum Requirements for an Emergency Phone**